Clifford D. Clark Diversity Fellowship

 Research and travel opportunities: Funding for research purposes or participation in professional conferences is available on a competitive basis.

 Expectations and limitations: Clark Fellows receiving tuition scholarships are required to abide by the Terms and Conditions for Acceptance of the Tuition Scholarship.
 In addition, Clark Fellows are expected to devote themselves full-time to the pursuit of their graduate degrees.
-Thus, Clark Fellows are not permitted to hold other employment or positions, including fellowships such as the Provost's Doctoral Summer Fellowships.
+Thus, Clark Fellows are not permitted to hold other employment or positions, including fellowships such as the Provost's Doctoral Summer Fellowship.

 Fellowship Application Process